From the site

 Ring of Kerry Experience.

-Start your day with a memorable ride on a horse-drawn jaunting car with the local jarveys.
+Start your day with Insight Choice.
+Choose between a memorable ride on a horse-drawn jaunting car with the local jarveys or join a gentle hike with a Local Expert along the lake shore and past the farmlands of the Muckross Estate, admiring the incredible scenery.
+While there aren't any mountains to climb, walkers should be fit, have good walking shoes or boots, sunscreen and rain gear.
 Take a leisurely excursion around the magnificent Ring of Kerry.
 Here, mountains, valleys, lakes and sea blend into a landscape that is breathtaking beyond words.
 Journey past lush lakelands and around towering cliffs as you appreciate sweeping sea views.
 Continue through delightful villages like Sneem and cross the peat bogs of the Black Mountains to Moll’s Gap to admire Queen Victoria’s Ladies View.
 The rest of the afternoon is at leisure.
 Maybe take the opportunity to hire a bicycle and enjoy one of the many scenic trails around the lake or through the National Park?